dannflor/startup/README.md

 I ran into an error just because I put the wrong case on the one of the files, but it did work on my dev env.
 I wonder what the difference between them is.

 Websocket stuff is pretty hard to test by yourself!
 You need to use incognito windows but then that messes with your cookie assignment.

+## Simon React
+Wow this was a big assignment.
+Reorganizing everything took forever and I felt like the code became a lot less readable.
+On the plus side, we got to reuse the header and footer components, but I would much rather inject these serverside using a templating language.

+I'm a little unclear when a 404 response is handled by the react router vs the node server.

+React is pretty hard to debug.
+You'd need a compelling reason to choose to use it imo.